usatlas/AFdocs/tier3docs/jupyter/SLACJupyterExtraFuncs.md

 + [Using built-in Conda environments](#using-built-in-conda-environments)
 + [Install PYCUDA](#install-pycuda)

 Though pip, you can add more packages to your python/Jupyter.
-The folloing are examples that apply to python3
+The following are examples that apply to python3

 ## Use DASK with SLURM